mtopaz/NimbleMiner/README.md

 2. Restart the computer.

-3. Install packages.
+3. Install packages:

+- Unzip archives wordVectors.zip and rword2vec.zip
-Open script installer.R in RStudio
+- Open script installer.R in RStudio
-Run script with help of button "Source"
+- Run script with help of button "Source"
-Enter the path to folder with two packages (rword2vec and wordVectors) when the script prompts.
+- Enter the path to folder with two packages (rword2vec and wordVectors) when the script prompts
-Wait till all packages will be installed
+- Wait till all packages will be installed
-Restart R session
+- Restart R session

 4. Open NimbleMiner.R in RStudio and run it by the button "Run"